 The work of a Chaplain

-Donna works with the Wellbeing team to provide an environment in which students, staff and parents are nurtured.
+Bek works with the Wellbeing team to provide an environment in which students, staff and parents are nurtured.
 Her work in the college is described as a wellbeing educational and pastoral presence and service.
-Donna is qualified in Pastoral Ministry and Counseling.
+Bek is qualified in Pastoral Ministry and Counseling.

 - Peer Group Pressure